Swirrl/grafter-docs/_howto/310_linked_data_template.md

 ---
 layout: page
-title: Build a Linked Data template
+title: Build a linked data template
 ---

 # Graph level

-## How to build a Linked Data template
+## How to build a linked data template

 ### graph-fn